English Ivy Removal

 English ivy is not native to the Pacific Northwest but thrives in our coastal region — especially along the edges of parks, trails, Greenways, open spaces, and roads.

 Many home and commercial parcels also have extensive amounts of English ivy.
 Why?
-For decades English ivy has been sold and promoted by nurseries and landscapers as a quick, easy groundcover solution since it’s so aggressive!
+For decades English ivy was sold and promoted by nurseries and landscapers as a quick, easy groundcover solution since it’s so aggressive.
 Little did they realize the huge negative implications of that for our bioregion!

 Here’s the problem: While rapidly spreading on the ground, English Ivy opportunistically climbs the trunks of any tree in its path and becomes a slow, silent tree killer.
-Every tree burdened with English Ivy will prematurely die in a small number of years — virtually no exceptions!
-All it takes is for the ivy to reach the tree’s canopy, thus competing for sunlight with the tree’s leaves and also making the tree so top-heavy that it becomes prone to snapping off at the top during a windstorm (which in our new climate era are increasingly severe and frequent).
+Virtually every tree burdened with English Ivy will prematurely die in a small number of years.
+All it takes is for the ivy to reach the tree’s canopy, thus competing for sunlight with the tree’s leaves and making the tree so top-heavy that it becomes prone to snapping off at the top during a windstorm (which in our new climate era are increasingly severe and frequent).

 English ivy on tree